walkingtree/slidedeck/README.md

 	**cd <app root directory>/build/production/SD**

-3. Create empty JS file with name slidedeck.js and save.
+3. Create empty JS file with name slidedeck.js and save. ( This file contains the the details for loading the JS and css files requied for slidedeck app)

 	**touch slidedeck.js**

-4. Open the index.html file and copy the content between tag
+4. Open the index.html file and copy the content between tag (index.html file created as part of production build)

 	**<script type="text/javascript"> ...... </script>**

 	paste this content in slidedeck.js file which is created in previous step

-5. Open the slidedeck.js file, search for "app.json" (Including double quotes) and replace with following content and save.
+5. Open the slidedeck.js file, search for "app.json" (Including double quotes) and replace with following content and save. ( app.json holds the details for js and css files, to avoid the additional file add direct path for js and css as below)

 ```javascript
 	{"css":[{"path":"resources/SD-all.css"}],"js":[{"path":"app.js"}],}
 ```
-6. Create new file with following content and save as test.html
+6. Create new file with following content and save as test.html ( To luanch the slidedeck app)

 ```html